 History of the MAMIL

-There are varying accounts of from where the term MAMIL originated, however an oft cited version is that it was coined by market research firm Mintel in 2010.
-They reported that a growth in bike sales was being propelled by 35 to 45 year-old men with families, who instead of going off and buying a sports car as they approach middle age were now going for a high end bike instead.
+There are varying accounts of from where the term MAMIL originated.
+An oft cited version is that it was coined by UK market research firm Mintel in 2010.
+They reported that a growth in bike sales was being propelled by 35 to 45 year old men with families, who instead of going off and buying a sports car as they approach middle age were now going for a high end bike instead.

 “Thirty or 40 years ago, people would ride a bike for economic reasons, but our research suggests that nowadays a bicycle is more a lifestyle addition, a way of demonstrating how affluent you are.”

 I hereby feign a sneeze and utter Bullshit whilst covering my mouth.
-As usual the marketers get involved and with dollar signs in their eyes attempt to on sell their “opinion” on the cultural shift to increased bike usage.
+As usual, the marketers get involved and with dollar signs in their eyes attempt to on sell their “opinion” on this cultural shift to increased bike usage.
 Granted, there is a yuppie element to the rise of the MAMIL but it is only a very small part of the story.

 The Cycle to Work Scheme introduced by the UK Government in 1999 provided fertile ground for an increase in bike usage in the UK amongst those in their 30s and 40s.
 This initiative made it not only extremely affordable but also tax effective to get a bike and it is the primary reason why I got back into cycling in 2008.

 Success in the Tour de France by an Australian (Cadel Evans) in 2011 and a Brit (Sir Bradley Wiggins) in 2012 led to an explosion in popularity of cycling in both countries and the term MAMIL subsequently entered common usage.
-I saw this massive increase in cycling participation with my own eyes in London where my local roads in South West London and Surrey were increasingly clogged with cyclists, particularly on the weekends and cyclist friendly cafes were popping up everywhere.
+I saw this massive increase in cycling participation with my own eyes in London where my local roads in South West London and Surrey were increasingly clogged with cyclists, particularly on the weekends.
+Cyclist friendly cafes were popping up everywhere also.
 I also saw it during trips back to Sydney in March 2013 and April 2015 where I was amazed to see massive pelotons of cyclists (mostly middle aged blokes) cranking it out to the Northern Beaches along Mona Vale Road…..T’was great to see!